-The National University System was established in 2001 to meet the emerging challenges and demands of education in the 21st century.
-The System is uniquely aligned to connect a diverse population of students to a network of innovative educational programs that are relevant to their lives, careers, and the marketplace and are delivered in a format that respects competing life priorities.
+The System, a network of non-profit education institutions, is uniquely aligned to connect a diverse population of students to innovative educational programs that are relevant to their lives, careers, and the marketplace and are delivered in a format that respects competing life priorities.